JeroenSimonse/JeroenPortfolio/README.md

 ## Collaborative Filtering

-There are several ways to construct a collaborative filtering (CF) model, but the most conventional model is a Singular Value Decomposition(SVD) model.
+There are several ways to construct a collaborative filtering (CF) model, but the most conventional model is the Singular Value Decomposition (SVD) model.
-For this project, SVD was also used to construct the CF model.
+Because of this, SVD was also used to construct the CF model for this project.
 SVD first decomposes the User-Item matrix, and then reconstructs it by calculating the dot product between the decomposed matrices.
 The reconstructed matrix contains the recommendations for all users.
+A quick overview of CF is shown below:

 ![](/images/cfmodel.png)